Search element - Quick search bar

 cup feeding

-Breastfeeding is the safest way to feed your baby in an emergency situation.
-However, some babies will be used to feeding from a bottle either with expressed breastmilk or formula.
+Breastfeeding is the safest way to feed your baby in an emergency.
+However, some babies may be used to feeding from a bottle, either with expressed breastmilk or formula.

-Feeding bottles and teats can be difficult to clean in emergency situations.
+In an emergency, feeding bottles and teats can be hard to clean properly.
 A cup is a safer option.

-Babies of any age can be taught to drink from a cup.
+Babies of any age can learn to drink from a cup.

 What sort of cup should I use?

-Open cups are safest as they can be cleaned most easily.
-'Sipper' lids and straws are hard to keep clean.
+Open cups are the safest choice because they are the easiest to clean.
+Cups with ‘sipper’ lids or straws are harder to keep clean.

-Disposable paper or plastic cups are ideal in an emergency if you have no hot water for washing.
+If you don’t have hot water for washing, disposable paper or plastic cups are ideal in an emergency.
 Use a new one for each feed.

 Tips for safe cup-feeding